kyuure/generate-java-project/README.md

     ├── main
     │   ├── org
     │   │   └── minibootcamp
-    │   │       └── template
+    │   │       └── teamname
     │   │           └── Template.java
     │   └── resources
     └── test
         ├── org
         │   └── minibootcamp
-        │       └── template
+        │       └── teamname
         │           └── TemplateTest.java
         └── resources
 ```
-with `template` and `Template` changed to your input.
+with `teamname` and `Template` changed to your input.
 And the git log already has one commit, that is `initial commit`.